Robotic Process Automation in Learning Operations

 Robotic Process Automation in Learning Administration

-How to Get Started?
+How to Get Started with RPA

 To implement RPA in your organization, you must take into account that not all processes can be automated.
-The first step then is to identify processes in the system which are consistent and predictable, and can benefit from automation.
+The first step then is to identify processes in the system which are consistent and predictable and can benefit from automation.
 In a situation where the input isn’t consistent, it is important to record all possible permutations and combinations.

 Different kinds of automation can be used in different scenarios.
 For example, in case you have a small process team, you can begin automation by using simple tools like iMacros.
 These tools are mostly free but would help you improve the effectiveness and efficiency of your existing processes.